chunky-dev/docs/ChunkyDocs/docs/user_interface/render/sky_and_fog.md

 			Preetham is a faster, approximate simulation of daytime skies.
 It is most similar to Minecraft.

 			Nishita is a slower, simulation of all skies.
-It is most photorealistic but may be challenging to setup since it is not rendered below the horizon.
+It is most photorealistic but may be challenging to set up since it is not rendered below the horizon.
 It is best for low sun angles, such as a sunrise or sunset.

 		- `Horizon offset` - can be adjusted to push the simulated horizon below the real horizon.